UnterrainerInformatik/Metaballs/README.md

 I also use the algorithm explained in [2D Metaballs in XNA](http://nullcandy.com/2d-metaballs-in-xna/) posted by [Hoffman](http://nullcandy.com/author/hoffman/) on [NullCandy](http://nullcandy.com/) back in 2012.

+## Usage

+You can modify the parameters while you're watching the result.
+Just follow the on-screen documentation to get the shortcuts.

+The short GIF here shows the two presets while I'm modifying some parameters.
+The GIF somewhat lacks quality.
+The colors are perfect on-screen.

 ![example video][example]

 [homepage]: http://www.unterrainer.info